-Consumer Discretionary: Amazon Is Largest Contributor to Year-Over-Year Decline
+Consumer Discretionary: Amazon Was Largest Contributor to Year-Over-Year Decline

-The Consumer Discretionary sector is reporting the largest (year-over-year) earnings decline of all eleven sectors at -32.7%.
-At the industry level, 5 of the 10 industries in the sector are reporting (or have reported) a year-over-year decrease in earnings.
+The Consumer Discretionary sector reported the largest (year-over-year) earnings decline of all eleven sectors at -32.6%.
+At the industry level, 5 of the 10 industries in the sector reported a year-over-year decrease in earnings.
 Four of these five industries reported a double-digit decline in earnings: Internet & Direct Marketing Retail (-136%), Leisure Products (-42%), Multiline Retail (-27%), and Auto Components (-27%).
 On the other hand, five industries reported year-over-year earnings growth.
 A growth rate was not calculated for the Hotels, Restaurants, & Leisure industry due to the loss reported in the year-ago quarter.
 However, this industry reported a smaller loss in Q1 2022 (-\$780 million) compared to Q1 2021 (-\$2.4 billion).
 Of the remaining four industries, the Distributors (21%) industry is the only industry that reported earnings growth above 10%.

-At the company level, Amazon.com is the largest contributor to the decline in earnings for the sector.
-If this company were excluded, the Consumer Discretionary sector would be reporting earnings growth of 3.8% rather than an earnings decline of 32.7%.
+At the company level, Amazon.com was the largest contributor to the decline in earnings for the sector.
+If this company were excluded, the Consumer Discretionary sector would have reported earnings growth of 3.8% rather than an earnings decline of 32.6%.